 Potpourri makes a wonderful perfume for your home and is also a great gift.
 It is relatively easy to make and can freshen your living space with plants and herbs from your own garden.
 Naturally fragrant components blend to create unique, seasonal or exotic scents.
 Here are a few tips and resources you can use to create your own potpourri.

-Knowing what ingredients you want in your potpourri is one of the delightful challenges in finding the perfect blend.
-There are three components of potpourri, and they include the fixative, the fragrance and the filler.
+, and they include the fixative, the fragrance and the filler.
 Fixatives are great scent absorbers that hold onto the potpourri's different smells and make the blend last longer.
 Good fixatives include oak moss and orris root.
 Fragrances include essential and fragrant oils added to the mixture to enhance its perfume.
 And lastly, fillers are flowers, herbs, woods, leaves and other components that either enhance the scent of the potpourri or simply the look of it.

 Flowers from your garden, including roses, geraniums, lilacs, lavender and marigolds among others, can add sweet scents to your potpourri.
 Orange, lemon and lime peels add familiar and recognizable scents to your blend.

 Herbs are great as well and can include allspice, bayleaf, cinnamon, cloves, rosemary, thyme and sage.
 These too can be grown at home — even in small, indoor containers that are perfect for the city dwellers or renters.
 Wood shavings are classic ingredients that give the mix a solid, rich undertone.
 Great woods to use are cedar, cypress and juniper.

 The most important thing to do once your ingredients are collected is to dry them.
 Doing this preserves the ingredient's natural perfume.
 When it comes to flower petals, some extra care needs to be taken to prevent them from becoming brittle.
 The slower you dry petals, the more supple they will be.